 top of page

-History of the charityThe Charity was formed in July 1978 as the North Staffordshire Handicapped Children’s Boat Committee.
+The charity that operates Beatrice was formed in July 1978, as the North Staffordshire Handicapped Children’s Boat Committee.
 A group led by Guy Barks had developed the idea of a community boat, raising funds for the materials while the work was undertaken by apprentices at the Cammel Laird shipyard.
-This was under a scheme (the Rainbow Trust) headed by the Prince of Wales with the Variety Club of Great Britain.
-Twelve boats were built, the first being the Heulwen (Sunshine) on the Montgomery Canal in Mid-Wales.
-Beatrice was a day-boat for children with disabilities, originally working from Etruria on the Trent and Mersey Canal.

 The first President of the NSHCBC was Sir Arthur Bryan, then Lord Lieutenant of Staffordshire and Chairman of the Wedgwood Pottery company.
 Guy Barks was the Chairman and driving force who combined a love for boating with his profession as a social worker for Stoke-on-Trent Council.
 We have always combined these two commitments, a disability charity that is dedicated to spreading a love of the canals.
+The charity name was changed to the Beatrice Charity in 2001.

-The charity name was changed to the Beatrice Charity in 2001 and (with redevelopment of its Etruria base) Beatrice’s mooring was moved to the Cheddleton Flint Mill near Leek, on the Caldon Canal.
-For a while occasional trips were also run from Post Lane Endon (on the Caldon) and from Fradley in Derbyshire (on the Trent and Mersey).Company registration number 0430782Charity number 1089860Boat Number 503859
+The first Beatrice was built under a scheme headed by the Prince of Wales, with the Variety Club of Great Britain.
+She was named by the Princess Royal.
+She was a day-boat originally working from Etruria on the Trent and Mersey Canal.
+Beatrice’s mooring was moved to the Cheddleton Flint Mill, on the Caldon Canal, when her original base was redeveloped.
+For a while occasional trips were also run from Post Lane, Endon (on the Caldon) and from Fradley in Derbyshire (on the Trent and Mersey).

 We Need Your Support Today!